Here's Our Rant About Eversource Energy (ES)

 ES’s Market Performance

-ES stocks went down by -0.98% for the week, with a monthly drop of -9.79% and a quarterly performance of 2.37%, while its annual performance rate touched -1.05%.
-The volatility ratio for the week stands at 1.64% while the volatility levels for the past 30 days are set at 1.81% for Eversource Energy.
-The simple moving average for the period of the last 20 days is -5.21% for ES stocks with a simple moving average of -3.74% for the last 200 days.
+ES stocks went up by 4.20% for the week, with a monthly drop of -8.31% and a quarterly performance of 4.79%, while its annual performance rate touched -2.45%.
+The volatility ratio for the week stands at 1.98% while the volatility levels for the past 30 days are set at 1.96% for Eversource Energy.
+The simple moving average for the period of the last 20 days is -0.32% for ES stocks with a simple moving average of -0.41% for the last 200 days.

 Analysts’ Opinion of ES